 A report shall be prepared by the Chair following all SC, TP and WG meetings.

 Meeting reports are not “minutes” in the strict sense of the term, since a detailed record of all comments and discussions is not required unless determined by the group that such detail is beneficial.
-The report shall include:
+The report shouldinclude:

 the date and place of the meeting;

-a list of persons in attendance (members and nonmembers);
+a list of persons in attendance (in case of face to face WG meetings in correspondence with a TP meeting, the attendance of the TP is referenced);

-a statement that a quorum was (or was not) present;
+a statement that a quorum was (or was not) present (for TP plenary);

 actions taken;